-This approach to accounting education may be time-consuming and difficult to implement in some instances.
-The results of this study encourage accounting educators to help students seeking careers in non-public accounting to complete 150 hours of education to enable them to sit for the CPA exam and also to alter or add specific courses to meet the needs of other professional certifications.
-Finally, a focus on honing students' critical thinking and communication skills as well as ethics is needed.
+Although this approach to accounting education may be time-consuming and difficult to implement in some instances, this exploratory study shows that the current state of accounting education is fairly close to fulfilling the needs of accounting students interested in either the public or non-public accounting career paths.
+The advice to accounting educators is to encourage students seeking careers in non-public accounting to complete 150 hours of education to enable them to sit for the CPA exam and also to alter or add specific courses to meet the needs of the CMA professional certification.
+Additionally, a focus on honing students' critical thinking and communication skills as well as ethics is needed.